Latin American Philosophy

 The period that goes from 1940 to 1960 does not reveal drastic changes in philosophical orientation.
 The generation of the Founders used French vitalism as an instrument to reject positivism, and the following generation, with Ortega’s help, took charge of the process, incorporating German philosophy and the new ideas introduced by phenomenology and existentialism.
 At this time, Martin Heidegger (1889–1976) and Jean–Paul Sartre (1905–1980) constituted the dominant philosophical force in Latin America.
 Simultaneously, scholasticism experienced renewed impetus.
 The number of sympathizers of philosophical analysis and Marxism continued to grow, but Thomism, phenomenology, existentialism, and various versions of nationalist and culturalist philosophy were the dominant approaches throughout Latin America.
 Those working outside the dominant currents had little institutional power.

-It is indisputable that by the 1960s, philosophy in Latin America had reached a level of philosophical maturity, in which the originality and depth of philosophical work had increased significantly, and for which that work attained some international visibility.
+By the 1960s, philosophy in Latin America had indisputably reached a level of philosophical maturity.
+The work had markedly increased in originality and depth, and some of it achieved international visibility.
 This period of maturity continues to the present.
 To appreciate the distinctiveness of this new situation, it helps to recall that the period of normalcy was characterized by (1) critical interaction with the philosophical ideas coming from outside Latin America, (2) an increase in dialogue within Latin America, and (3) the institutionalization of philosophy.
 In the period of maturity, these features became stable and the general caliber of philosophical work continued to improve accordingly.